 In 2006 I started the podiatry department at Jefferson City Medical Group and shortly there after our last child, Samuel, was born.
 Bringing the count to four boys.
 Since the inception of JCMG podiatry I have enjoyed lecturing several times in the local community to many different groups including patients, other health care providers and even certified professional medical coders.
 I currently am an active faculty staff member at JCMG’s surgery center and St. Mary’s hospital.
 I treat patients at the wound care center at St. Mary’s as well.
 I am board certified in foot surgery by the American Board of Foot and Ankle Surgery.

-Besides being a 4th degree member of the Knights of Columbus I have the privilege of continuing my community involvement by serving on the Blair Oaks R-II school board and coaching high school football at Blair Oaks.
+Besides being a 4th degree member of the Knights of Columbus, I have the privilege of continuing my community involvement by serving on the Blair Oaks R-II school board and coaching high school football at Tipton High School.
 I enjoy coaching my sons’ baseball teams and just spending time being their dad.

 Podiatric Medicine Degree, Rosalind Franklin University of Medicine and Science; residency, Mt.
 Sinai Hospital Medical Center of Chicago